 What Will Be New In The Book

-Because the 1st Edition was released almost exactly five years ago (December, 2017), there will be lots of new content in this release:
+Because the 1st Edition was released over five years ago (December, 2017), there will be lots of new content in this release:

 - All the Scala 3 goodies that pertain to FP (opaque types, extension methods, type classes, and more)